ys7yoo/arduino-lab/lab0/README.md

 ## Pre-lab Questions

 Write a pre-lab report by answering the following questions.
-Submit it before the beginning of the class.
+Submit it BEFORE the beginning of the class.

 ```
 Q. What is Arduino?